joostkremers/lambda/README.md

       '(2 "two")))
 ```

 That is, each clause would have to be explicitly marked as a q-expression.
 Note that it is in fact possible to write the call like this, since `case` expects its arguments to be q-expressions.
-The s-expressions in the first call are converted to q-expressions before being passed to `case`.
+The s-expressions in the first form are converted to q-expressions before being passed to `case`.

 In a macro call, the symbol `!` can be used to force immediate evaluation of the following expression: